Bampot Restaurant in Bangtao

 Bampot Kitchen received a ‘Michelin Plate’ rating from the new Michelin Guide for Phuket.
 ‘Michelin Plate is the sign of excellent food.’

 Bampot Kitchen & Bar is a fantastic contemporary restaurant located at the entrance of Laguna Phuket, just past Boat Avenue in Bangtao.
 The restaurant is spacious and beautifully designed with an open kitchen on the side.
-The atmosphere is trendy without being too sophisticated and the food is a refreshing experience.
-Bampot Kitchen serves a modern international cuisine with a very personal touch from Chef Jamie.
+The atmosphere is trendy without being too sophisticated, and the food is a refreshing experience.
+Bampot Kitchen serves modern international cuisine with a very personal touch from Chef Jamie.

 Bampot is a refreshing experience when you had just a little too much Thai food and would like to have a special dinner.

 My main course was more traditional as I was hungry and ordered a seared duck breast with burned cabbage, pistachios and jujube (550 baht).
-Here again the balance was just right and the duck was perfectly cooked (see the photos).
+Here again, the balance was just right and the duck was perfectly cooked (see the photos).

 Chef Jamie Wakeford and his assistant are friendly guys from Scotland.
 They succeeded in creating a unique and unforgettable dining experience you will remember for a long time, and prices are surprisingly affordable.
-If you are in Bangtao area give them a call to secure a table.
+If you are in the Bangtao area give them a call to secure a table.
 But in fact, Bampot is the kind of restaurant you should travel across the entire island to experience.
 Try it!